|Elliott Sound Products||Components - Part II|

 I = (1 / 27) / 4 = 0.00926A = 9.26mA (power is 250mW)

 There will be times when you really do need a high power zener, but find that the one you need is either not available or very expensive.
-There is generally no real need to use high powered zeners unless space is at a premium, since the simple circuit below will work in most cases.
+There is generally no real need to use high powered zeners unless space is at a premium, because the simple circuit below will work in most cases.

 Figure 1 - Transistor Assisted Zener Diode